Mitchellpkt/TrackSubtract/README.md

 ![Matched_time_amplitude_2.png](Matched_time_amplitude_2.png)

-Possible other approaches:
--  Warp down by attenuating each frequency prior to any time windowing
--  Temporarily pass the song through a high-pass filter ~ 1 kHz to leave the more apples-to-apples midrange signals for testing.
--  Calculate A(t) constant across freqencies based on the midranges only.

 ## Misc Notes

 -  What does it mean to scale to best match?
 We are potentially looking for the value of A(t,f) that minimizes Kullback–Leibler divergence over a given window.